 GHP today enjoys strong partnerships with the FXB Center on Health and Human Rights and the Harvard Center for Population and Development Studies, and is home to the Takemi Program on International Health, the Women & Health Initiative, and the Harvard Humanitarian Initiative.
 Of particular note are our regional initiatives, the China Health Partnership, the India Health Partnership, and the Africa Health Partnership, which allow special emphasis on some of the world’s regions that face particular public health challenges and that have shown innovations in addressing these challenges.

 I invite you to explore the many opportunities for participating in the work of the Department of Global Health and Population throughout the year.
 To those of you in the Boston area, please join us for our weekly seminar series, held each Thursday throughout the term.
-During these lunch-time seminars, our faculty and affiliates present their current work in an informal, discussion-based setting.
 These seminars are a wonderful way to learn about the wide variety of programs in which we are engaged.
 I refer you to our online calendar for further details.

 From research and teaching in Boston and other parts of the US, to Brazil and Mexico; from China and India, to Tanzania and Egypt, our programs and projects span the globe in more than 30 countries.
 Thank you for joining us at the Department of Global Health and Population in working towards advancements in the field of global health.